 With The Marvel Method, the artist would be given a short synopsis of what would happen in the story, and then tell that story in the agreed-upon number of pages.
 Then Stan Lee would handle the final dialogue.

 However, this was not really a case of artistic freedom.
-Stan Lee worked for Magazine Management, a company owned by his aunt’s husband, Martin Goodman.
+Stan Lee worked for Magazine Management, a company owned by his aunt’s brother-in-law (there are many different descriptions of their relationship, but that seems the most accurate at the moment), Martin Goodman.
 When sales of the comics dropped, what was then called Atlas Comics had to tighten their belt.
 Page rates were cut to near the bottom in the industry, so when Lee wanted a raise, he had to come up with a creative way to get it.

 Basically, Stan Lee laid off all of Atlas Comics’ freelance writers, and had the artists start working from his springboard ideas.
 The artist would do the bulk of the work, plotting and drawing the comics, and then Stan Lee would write the dialogue, which sometimes was not much different from what the artists had suggested in the margins.
 Lee would then take full credit as the writer, and keep the entire paycheck that would have earlier gone to a freelance writer.
 When Lee did not take the credit and pay, it went to his brother, Larry Leiber.
 An example of how this worked is the way that the monster story that introduced Groot was done.
 Lee gave his artist, Jack Kirby, the instruction “Wood alien, six pages.”
 Lee knew that Kirby would run with that.
 Most of his ideas were more thought out, with a plot, but by that point the monster comics had become so formulaic that, with Kirby, he just had to tell him what kind of alien to use.
 Of course, Kirby didn’t get paid any more than if he’d been handed a full script.